mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 An identification mark that shows MOSIP compliance and a readable unique device serial number (minimum of 12 digits), make and model.
 The same information has to be available over a 2D QR Code or Barcode.
 This is to help field support and validation.

 ##### Digital ID
-A digital device ID in MOSIP would be a signed JSON (RFC 7515) as follows:
+A digital device ID in MOSIP would be a signed JSON (RFC 7515) as follows,
 ```JSON
 {
   "serialNo": "Serial number",